bramiozo/RexR/_hackathon2018/readme.md

 it can be inhibited.
 So, instead of searching for inhibitors, we should be looking for proto-oncogenes.

+The main questions:
+* Why do some patients respond to immunotherapy and others not? --> can we predict who will not respond?
+* What are the pathways related to melanoma (firstly), to immunotherapy response (secondly)

 "Official" supporting questions:
 * Can you show and visualize the correlations and concepts between the different datasets?
 * As melanoma is a set of diverse diseases, can you stratify the patients based on all the data in to subgroups?